 You may be thinking you’d like to get started with investing.
 Before doing that, you’ll want to look at how much savings you have and how much you can invest.
 In this three-part post, I’ll illustrate a framework to guide savings and investing decisions.
-The post will focus on a very high-level structure for your investable asset portfolio and, specifically, emergency savings.
-The next post present a case study addressing saving for large purchases and retirement.
+This post will focus on a very high-level structure for your investable asset portfolio and, specifically, emergency savings.
+My next post presenst a case study addressing saving for large purchases and retirement.
 The third post will continue with the case study, focusing on when to accelerate your debt payments.

 To help set the stage, I’ll create a fictitious person, Mary, whose finances I’ll use for illustration.